KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 _Creates an external link to an object in a different file_

-Syntax: `.hdf5.createExternal[fname;lname;tname;tobj]`
+Syntax: `.hdf5.createExternal[lfile;lpath;tfile;tpath]`

 Where

--   `fname` HDF5 file containing end point for the external link
+-   `lfile` HDF5 file containing end point for the new external link
--   `lname` object acting as the end point for the link
+-   `lpath` object acting as the end point for the link
--   `tname` target file containing the target object
+-   `tfile` target file containing the target object
--   `tobj`  target object which is linked to lname
+-   `tpath` target object which is linked to lpath

 returns null on successful execution and creates the external link